 Here are the steps to take when registering your Alaska DBA name:

-- Sign your form.
 If you’re a sole proprietor, only your signature is required.
 If you’re a partnership, only one owning partner must sign it.
-If the DBA name is being filed by a business entity, the individual signing must be on record with the state as an authorized signer.
+If a business entity is filing the DBA name, the individual signing must be on record with the state as an authorized signer.

 A registered Alaska DBA name is valid for five years.
 This means you’ll need to renew it every five years if you intend to continue operating under that name.
 It must be renewed between Oct.
 1 and Dec.
 31 of the year it’s set to expire.